A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But Medicare beneficiaries who do not have drug coverage through an employer’s insurance plan need to obtain Medicare Part D prescription coverage (Medicare beneficiaries who are dually-eligible for Medicaid will also have Part D coverage for their drugs).
 It can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Medicare Part D enrollment.

-In 2023, there are 23 stand-alone Medicare Part D plans for sale in Nevada, with monthly premiums that range from about $8 to $118.
+In 2025, there are 16 stand-alone Medicare Part D plans for sale in Nevada, with premiums that start at $0/month.3

-As of early 2023, there were 159,845 Medicare beneficiaries in Nevada (a little more than a quarter of the state’s Medicare population) who were covered under stand-alone Medicare Part D plans.
-Another 272,006 had Part D prescription coverage integrated with their Medicare Advantage plans (this number has been increasing sharply as enrollment in Medicare Advantage plans has grown faster than overall Medicare enrollment in Nevada).
+As of September 2024, there were 168,431 Medicare beneficiaries in Nevada who were covered under stand-alone Medicare Part D plans.1 Another 294,483 had Part D prescription coverage integrated with their Medicare Advantage plans (this number has been increasing sharply as enrollment in Medicare Advantage plans has grown faster than overall Medicare enrollment in Nevada).1

 Medicare Part D enrollment is available during the annual election period from October 15 to December 7.
 You may change your mind more than once during this window; the last plan you pick will take effect January 1 of the coming year.